contiv/contiv-ui/DESIGN.md

 ###Policy Objects
 =======================
 Policies are used to isolate features for a graph.
 Policies can be installed on nodes, links, or the graph.
 Each policy has interaction handlers that will be called by the graph if installed.
 Policies can also modify graph functions (see QTipPolicy for an example).
 Multiple policies can be installed for a node or link.
 The destroy method will trigger when the graph is destroyed, or if the policy is uninstalled.

+For using policies, you only need to inject PolicyService, which will contain all the policy objects.

 To write your own policy, create a new factory that uses the policy you want to inherit as a dependency, and extend its policy.
 Return the class object with Policy as key, and add the policy to the PolicyService factory.